SeanNieuwoudt/rbniptuck/README.md

       key: 'Value'
     }

-While we're at, un-interpolated double quoted Ruby strings get converted to their single quoted equivalent.
+While we're at, uninterpolated double quoted Ruby strings get converted to their single quoted equivalent.

 From this: